Table of Contents

 Withdrawal from nicotine makes people feel anxious, angry, sad, irritable, and more.(3) The cycle of withdrawal happens throughout the day between the times you smoke, vape, or use tobacco.
 Exiting the stressful cycle of nicotine highs and lows, along with having more energy because you can breathe better may explain why quitting is good for long-term mental health.(18) For people with a substance use disorder, using tobacco often happens along with drinking alcohol or using other drugs.(19) One can be a trigger for the other.

 For these reasons, treating tobacco use is a key part of evidence-based behavioral healthcare.
 Interested in quitting?
-QuitlineNC offers free help with quitting that really works via phone, web, or text.
-Register online, call 1-800-QUIT-NOW, or text READY to 200-400 to get started.
+QuitlineNC offers free help with quitting that really works.
+You can talk, type, or text to quit your way.
+Register online or call 1-800-QUIT-NOW.

 What are the risks from secondhand smoke and e-cigarette chemical emissions?